 Kathryn A. Phillips, PhD, is Professor of Health Economics and Health Services Research, Department of Clinical Pharmacy, University of California San Francisco.
 She founded and leads the UCSF Center for Translational and Policy Research on Personalized Medicine (TRANSPERS), which focuses on developing objective evidence on how to implement precision/personalized medicine into health care so that it is effective, efficient, and equitable.
 Kathryn has published over 150 peer-reviewed articles in major journals including JAMA, New England Journal of Medicine, Science, and Health Affairs.
 She has had continuous funding from NIH as a Principal Investigator for over 25 years and was recently awarded a 5-year, $6M NIH grant to examine payer coverage and economic value for emerging genomic technologies (cell-free DNA tests and tests based on polygenic risk scores).
 Kathryn serves on the editorial boards for Health Affairs, Value in Health, JAMA Internal Medicine, Genetics in Medicine; is a member of the National Academy of Medicine Roundtable on Genomics and Precision Health; and has served on the governing Board of Directors for GenomeCanada and as an advisor to the FDA, CDC, and the President’s Council of Advisors on Science and Technology.
 She has also served as an advisor to many diagnostics, sequencing, and pharmaceutical companies.
 Kathryn is Chair of the Global Economics and Evaluation of Clinical Sequencing Working Group, and a member of an evidence review committee for the Institute for Clinical and Economic Review (ICER).

-Michael Sherman, MD, is chief medical officer and senior vice president for health services at Harvard Pilgrim Health Care, a leading not-for-profit health plan insuring 1.2 million members in Massachusetts, New Hampshire, Maine, and Connecticut.
+Michael Sherman, MD, is Executive vice president and chief medical officer for Point32Health, a leading not-for-profit health plan insuring 1.2 million members in Massachusetts, New Hampshire, Maine, and Connecticut.
 Widely recognized as a pioneer in the development of outcomes-based payment agreements, Dr. Sherman is credited with cementing Harvard Pilgrim’s position as a leader among insurers in crafting agreements with pharmaceutical companies that tie payments for a drug to its performance.
 In 2018, he received Xconomy’s “Contrarian Award” for his contributions, which include having signed the nation’s first such payment model for a gene therapy, helping pave the way for the development of innovative financing models.

 Dr. Sherman serves as chair of the Board of Managers of the Harvard Pilgrim Health Care Institute, which encompasses the Department of Population Medicine at Harvard Medical School and on the Advisory Board of the Institute for Clinical and Economic Review (ICER).
 He also sits on the board of directors for the Personalized Medicine Coalition.